Nevoss/form-wrapper-js/README.md

 ### Extra

-so there are some things that were no covered throw this "basic-usage" guide, soon I will write a good documentation that will cover all features.

-here are some basic methods and props that can be useful:
+Some basic methods and props that can be useful:
 ```js
 import  { Form } from 'form-wrapper-js'